What do you want to know?

 Do I have to complete all my honors general education classes and electives before beginning the Distinguished honors thesis?

 You need to have completed the Bonaventure classes, but will likely still have Honors electives remaining.
 Your advisor will probably suggest that you undertake your Distinguished Honors Thesis in your last semester in the Honors Program.

 What is HON 498?

-HON 498, Honors Research, is a two hour course that allows time for research of the honors thesis.
+HON 498, Honors Research, is a two-hour course that allows time for research of the honors thesis.
 It may count as a university or departmental elective, but not as an Honors Elective.

 Does a thesis have to be a long research paper?

 No, we recognize that projects such as studio art and musical composition have final outcomes that may include a written component, but are not measured by the content of a research paper.
-See the guidelines for the senior honors thesis proposal for more information on this subject.
+See the guidelines for the Distinguished honors thesis proposal for more information on this subject.